Lab round diamonds

 What is a CVD Diamond

 Unlike natural diamonds, which are formed deep within the Earth over millions of years, CVD diamonds are produced in a controlled laboratory environment.
-This process allows for greater control over the diamond's growth, resulting in gemstones with exceptional clarity, color, and consistency.
+This process allows for greater control over the diamond's growth, resulting in gemstones with exceptional clarity, color, and consistency and the difference in 1-carat diamond pendants featuring CVD diamonds.

 It's important to note that CVD diamonds are chemically, physically, and optically identical to natural diamonds.
 The only difference lies in their origin.
 This means they possess the same brilliance, hardness, and durability as their natural counterparts.